 I whipped up a batch of Reeses Stuffed Peanut Butter Chocolate Chip Cookies.
 They’re pretty much the most decadent, wonderful cookies you can ever imagine- especially if you’re a lover of chocolate and peanut butter!
 Watch the video showing you how to make these cookies, then scroll to the bottom of this post and print out the recipe so you can bake them at home.

-Despite my hesitations, I wouldn’t hesitate at all to make these Reese Stuffed Peanut Butter Chocolate Chip Cookies again and again.
+I’m not new to baking stuffed cookies.
+But I wouldn’t hesitate at all to make these Reese Stuffed Peanut Butter Chocolate Chip Cookies again and again.
 They are absolutely a most wonderful sweet treat.
 One cookie is all you will need for dessert.
 In fact, you may even wish to cut the cookie in half and share it with someone else!

 How to Make Reeses Stuffed Peanut Butter Chocolate Chip Cookies:

 Start with one heaping tablespoon of dough…smashed down with the criss-cross of a fork.
 Top with a full-sized Reeses Peanut Butter Cup.
 I like to freeze the peanut butter cups so they’re easier to work with.
 Add another big scoop of dough on top of that!

 Use your fork to sort of criss-cross the top and smoosh everything down a bit.
 Then sprinkle a few additional chocolate chips on top to make everything look pretty.
 The dough will come down around the peanut butter cups while baking, to create a classic looking chocolate chip cookie.